wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/viva-connections-get-started/includes/4-understand-viva-connections-extensibility-capabilities.md

 Adaptive Card Extensions (ACEs) are similar to web parts but use [Adaptive Cards](https://adaptivecards.io) to implement the UI.
 Adaptive Cards are JSON structures that can be rendered on desktop and mobile clients.

 The advantage of ACEs is that they work on both the mobile and the desktop experience of Viva Connections through a special dashboard that users in your organization configure.
 In the desktop experience, the dashboard is embedded through a special web part that editors can put on a page.
-In the mobile experience, the Viva Connections mobile app automatically detects and loads the dashboard configured on the home site in your Microsoft 365 tenant.
+In the mobile experience, the Viva Connections mobile app automatically detects and loads the dashboard that's configured on the home site in your Microsoft 365 tenant.

 :::image type="content" source="../media/4-adaptive-card-extensions.png" alt-text="Screenshot that shows sample Adaptive Card Extensions.":::